wolldog/shamazon/README.md

 - **tablename**: required (categories, products or tags)
 - **id**: optional for select (not specifying an id will return all), required for update and delete.

+All available routes can be imported into Insomnia using the shamazon.json supplied in /routes.

 ### <a name="select"></a>Select

 `GET http://localhost:{PORT}/api/{tablename}/{id}`